rubengmeza/symbol-tally/README.md

 ```

 This project uses SFML, Poppler, and OpenCV — all vendored in external/.
 Follow the steps below to install them properly before building.
+**For Windows usage: Poppler can be tricky to get working.
+The example will run without needing to try to install Poppler.
+All code involving Poppler has been commented out.**

 1. SFML